Zanzibar is world famous among travellers and tourists for its white sandy beaches and historic Stone Town, a UNESCO World Heritage Site.

 Construction and renovation assistance

-Building volunteers help at one of our partner schools to help us deliver Our Goals, which focus on working towards a point where the schools can provide a full day’s education to their students every day.
-Building and renovation work typically ranges from painting and decorating to assisting with the construction of new classrooms, kitchens and security walls.
+Building volunteers help at our partner projects to assist us in delivering our goals, which focus on working towards a point where the schools can provide a full day’s education to their students every day.
+Building and renovation work typically ranges from painting and decorating to assisting with the moulding of bricks, which are used to construct new school facilities.
 All the work that we organise is requested by the schools, so our building programme only ever meets an existing need.

 Volunteers do not need any form of previous experience as all work is led by a local builder, who will lead volunteers in how to carry out the work.
 Any specialist building work is reserved for those with qualifications, so volunteers need not worry about being out of their depth.
 Volunteers need only be fit and healthy enough to carry out typical activities such as painting, cement-mixing, plastering and carrying moderately heavy items.